Jake Layman: National team career

 In the summer of 2012, Layman was on the under-18 United States national team that defeated Brazil for the gold medal in the FIBA Americas championship.
 He played more than expected due to an injury to Sam Dekker.
 Layman played 12 minutes per game and averaged nearly eight points and four rebounds per game.
 In an opening round game versus Mexico, Layman led the U.S. team in scoring with 18 points.

 Player profile

 Layman has drawn comparisons to Chandler Parsons.
 Both players have the size to grab rebounds but also the shooting ability to hit 3-pointers.
 Of the comparison, Layman noted, “I feel like his game fits a little more in the NBA than in the college game, and that’s what I feel like.
 I think I’m a guy that doesn’t have to have the ball in his hands all the time to really make an impact.
 I feel like I could be one of those guys that hangs out in the perimeter and just shoots 3's and slashes to the basket when he needs to.”

 Personal life

-Layman lives in Portland, Oregon, and has four brothers: Connor, Jimmy, Ryan and Kyle.
+Layman has four brothers: Connor, Jimmy, Ryan and Kyle.
 His parents, Tim and Claire, played college sports at the University of Maine at Orono.
-In July 2018, Layman proposed to his long-term girlfriend, Jasmine, and they got married on July 20, 2019.
-Other members of his family reside in Carroll County, Maryland.
+In July 2019, Layman married his long-term girlfriend Jasmine.